 Teachers’ pay and the STPCD

-The DfE’s pay advice - “Implementing your school’s approach to pay” - is “non-statutory” advice to which governing bodies are expected to have regard but are not statutorily required to follow.
+The DfE also publishes pay advice - “Implementing your school’s approach to pay” which is “non-statutory” advice to which governing bodies are expected to have regard but are not statutorily required to follow.

 NEU advice on procedures for pay progression decisions

 Responsibility for decisions on pay progression

 Governing bodies are permitted to delegate pay decisions to a governing body committee, individual governors or the head teacher.
 The NEU advises that decisions should be taken by the governing body committee responsible for pay/staffing issues and reported to the full governing body.
 Decisions should not be delegated to the headteacher alone.

 References to “the governing body” in this document should be read as including any governing body committee taking pay decisions.

 Timetable for taking decisions and notifying teachers of decisions